Ortham/ortham.github.io/_posts/2015-04-23-paid-mods-the-end.md

 title:  "Paid Skyrim Mods: Is This The End?"
 date:   2015-04-23
 update_date: 2015-04-28
-summary: "My thoughts on the matter."
+excerpt: "My thoughts on the matter."
 categories:
   - Skyrim
   - modding